 Children's Services will assist young people to identify financial support and resources to undertake post graduate courses.
 Generally, vocational post graduate courses are funded by secondment from an employer, or by individual universities providing a bursary to cover course/tuition fees.
 Children's Services may consider a contribution to post graduate courses following a needs assessment and all avenues of funding being explored.
-Post graduate funding will be considered at the Care Leavers Education and Training Panel.
+All requests for post graduate funding will be considered following an assessment of need, and by the 21-25 Education Finance Request Panel for Care Leavers.